yangzhongke/Zack.CameraLib/README.md

 # Zack.WinFormCameraPlayer
 This is the .NET framework version of Zack.WinFormCoreCameraPlayer.

 All the code of this .NET framework version is the same as the .NET core version.
-But I didn't upload the NuGet Package.
+The only difference is the NuGet package name is Zack.WinFormCameraPlayer

 WinFormDemo1 is the sample project.